 The first year project is designed to develop skills for leadership, whilst the second year project involves an engineering grand challenge.
 This challenge draws on the expertise of students from different engineering disciplines and allows members to practise their skills in an authentic engineering context.

-All SELA members find, secure and complete two summer placements, each for a minimum of ten weeks.
+All SELA members are encouraged to find, secure and complete two summer placements, each for a minimum of six weeks.
 Placements may be in industry, either in the UK or overseas, or in academic research.
 SELA members are asked to reflect on their skills development using the University mySkills personal development record.

 For academic research placements, members work alongside an academic member of staff or research team in the Faculty of Engineering and complete a piece of research with dissemination outputs.